Kenya’s Twiga Foods eyes West Africa after $30M raise led by Goldman – TechCrunch

 “If we can build a business around fresh fruit and vegetables…It’s now much easier to lay things over that would have been very expensive to get to end retailers,” Twiga co-founder Grant Brooke said.

-This could put the startup in a position to enter or supply B2C e-commerce with more favorable margins than existing players, i.e., online retailer Jumia — with high fulfillment expenses.
+This could put the startup in a position to enter or supply B2C e-commerce with more favorable margins than existing players, i.e. online retailer Jumia — with high fulfillment expenses.

-On that prospect, “It’s not something we”re thinking about from a strategic standpoint,” said CEO Njonjo.
+On that prospect, “It’s not something we’re thinking about from a strategic standpoint,” said CEO Njonjo.

 But Twiga has factored for its advantages in the B2C e-commerce space.
-“Let me put it this way, if you’re able to serve Nairobi’s 180,000 retailers, it means that the furthest customer would be less than 2 kilometers away from any shop.
+“Let me put it this way, if you’re able to serve Nairobi’s 180,000 retailers, it means that the furthest customer would be less than two kilometers away from any shop.
 That’s the power of building a B2C business on top of a B2B platform.
 So definitely, the potential is there,” said Njonjo.

 That leaves some room for conjecture that Twiga Foods could pivot toward supplying or entering online retail in Africa.